ustaxcourt/ef-cms/docsify/terraform.md

 ## Passing Variables to Terraform

 Terraform allows input variables, set when running `terraform plan` or `terraform apply`, to be used to control infrastructure.
-We use input variables for things like domain names and environment names.
+We use input variables for things like domain and environment names.

 Input variables are declared in any Terraform file, but are typically declared in `variables.tf`.
 Input variables can be set in a few ways - most commonly through the command line or environment variables.
 See the [Terraform documentation on input variables](https://www.terraform.io/docs/configuration/variables.html) for more information.